leaselabsco/test-engineer/README.md

 # LeaseLabs Engineering Assessment
 Thank you for taking the time to participate in this assessment!
 Below you'll find all of the information you should need to complete this assessment.
 If you have any questions feel free to reach out to us.
+Estimated Time to complete: 8hrs.

 ### What We're Interested In